scandum/quadsort/README.md

 distribution, and the fourth on an ascending distribution with a random tail.

 The upper half shows the swap memory and the bottom half shows the main memory.
-Colors are used to differentate between skip, swap, merge, and copy operations.
+Colors are used to differentiate between skip, swap, merge, and copy operations.

 ![quadsort benchmark](https://github.com/scandum/quadsort/blob/master/benchmark.gif)